an article by (Rev.) Neil MacQueen, www.sundaysoftware.com

-- Many pastors think up their CS on Sunday morning.
+- Many pastors think up their Children’s Sermons on Sunday morning.

 - Many pastors are playing to the adults, or have forgotten how to talk to young children.

 - Many non-pastors are often too nervous and forget what and how they were going to say something.
+They get tongue-tied.

-- Most church members have low standards for “CS.”
-They just love seeing the pastor talk to the kids and don’t offer constructive feedback.
+- Most church members have low standards for Children’s Sermons, and thus, they don’t offer constructive feedback.

 Summary of Solutions

 2. Use developmentally appropriate language and illustrations